froeschel/azure-notes/notes.md

 * Azure Event Hub: For streaming and telemetry of distributed data.
 E.g. IoT devices.
 * Event Hub send events: Use the `EventHubClient` class.
 It has the method `SendAsync(EventData event)` where EventData takes a byte array.
 * Event Hub process events: Use the  `IEventProcessor` interface.
 It has a method called  `ProcessEventAsync`.
+* Notification hub: Push engine to send notifications to different platforms (iOS, Android, Windows).
 * Notification Hubs: Two resource levels --> hubs and namespaces.
 Hub is a push resource for one app.
 A namespace is a collection of hubs in one region.

 ### Messaging
 * Azure Service Bus: Used to send messages between system components.
 These messages are consumed elsewhere in the system.
+* A namespace is a container for all messaging components.
+Multiple queues and topics can be in a single namespace.
+* Queues consists of orederd timestamped messages.
+* Topics can have multiple subscribers not just point-to-point like queues.
 * Use `client.SendAsync(new Message(Encoding.UTF8.GetBytes(message)))` to send messages to the Service Bus.
 *  Azure Queue Storage queues, provide cloud messaging between components.
 This can be helpful when designing systems that have components which need to scale independently.
 To get messages from queue you can use the following code: